Utah

-Utah has been inhabited for thousands of years by various indigenous groups such as the ancient Puebloans, Navajo and Ute.
-The Spanish were the first Europeans to arrive in the mid-16th century, though the region's difficult geography and harsh climate made it a peripheral part of New Spain and later Mexico.
-Even while it was Mexican territory, many of Utah's earliest settlers were American, particularly Mormons fleeing marginalization and persecution from the United States.
-Following the Mexican–American War in 1848, the region was annexed by the U.S., becoming part of the Utah Territory, which included what is now Colorado and Nevada.
-Disputes between the dominant Mormon community and the federal government delayed Utah's admission as a state; only after the outlawing of polygamy was it admitted in 1896 as the 45th.
+Utah has been inhabited for thousands of years by various indigenous groups, such as the ancient Puebloans, the Navajo, and the Ute.
+The first Europeans to arrive – in the mid-16th century – were the Spanish.
+Because of the region's challenging geography and harsh climate, it only became a peripheral part of New Spain (and later of Mexico).
+Even while it was Mexican territory, many of the Utah region's earliest European settlers were from the United States; notable among these were Mormons who were fleeing marginalization and persecution in the United States and arrived via the so-called Mormon Trail.
+In 1848, after the Mexican–American War, the region was annexed by the U.S., becoming part of the Utah Territory, which included what later became Colorado and Nevada.
+Disputes between the dominant Mormon community and the federal government delayed Utah's admission as a state: in 1896, after it agreed to outlaw polygamy, it was admitted as the 45th state.

 People from Utah are known as Utahns.
 Slightly over half of all Utahns are Mormons, the vast majority of whom are members of the Church of Jesus Christ of Latter-day Saints (LDS Church), which has its world headquarters in Salt Lake City; Utah is the only state where a majority of the population belongs to a single church.
-The LDS Church greatly influences Utahn culture, politics, and daily life, though since the 1990s the state has become more religiously diverse as well as secular.
+The LDS Church greatly influences Utah's culture, politics, and daily life.
+However, since the 1990s, Utah has become both more religiously diverse and more secular.

-Utah has a highly diversified economy, with major sectors including transportation, education, information technology and research, government services, mining, and tourism.
+Utah has a highly diversified economy, with major sectors including transportation, education, information technology and research, government services, mining, multi-level marketing, and tourism.
 Utah has been one of the fastest growing states since 2000, with the 2020 U.S. census confirming the fastest population growth in the nation since 2010.
 St. George was the fastest-growing metropolitan area in the United States from 2000 to 2005.
-Utah ranks among the overall best states in metrics such as healthcare, governance, education, and infrastructure.
-It has the 14th-highest median average income and the least income inequality of any U.S. state.
-Over time and influenced by climate change, droughts in Utah have been increasing in frequency and severity, putting a further strain on Utah's water security and impacting the state’s economy.
+It has the 12th-highest median average income and the least income inequality of any U.S. state.
+Over time and influenced by climate change, droughts in Utah have been increasing in frequency and severity, putting a further strain on Utah's water security and impacting the state's economy.

 Etymology

-The name Utah is said to derive from the name of the Ute tribe, meaning 'people of the mountains'.
-However, no such word actually exists in the Utes' language, and the Utes refer to themselves as Noochee.
+The name Utah derives from the name of the Ute tribe, meaning 'people of the mountains'.
+However, no such word exists in the Utes' language, and the Utes refer to themselves as Noochee.
 The meaning of Utes as 'the mountain people' has been attributed to the neighboring Pueblo Indians, as well as to the Apache word Yuttahih, which means 'one that is higher up' or 'those that are higher up'.
 In Spanish, it was pronounced Yuta; subsequently, English-speaking people may have adapted the word as Utah.